awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-approval.md

 1. Choose **Submit**\.

-## Executing an Automation Workflow with Approvers \(CLI\)<a name="automation-working-executing-approval-cli"></a>
+## Running an Automation Workflow with Approvers \(AWS CLI\)<a name="automation-working-executing-approval-cli"></a>

-**To execute an Automation workflow with approvers**
+**To run an Automation workflow with approvers**
-+ Run the following command to execute an Automation workflow with approvers\.
++ Run the following command to run an Automation workflow with approvers\.
 In the document name section, specify an Automation document that includes the Automation action `aws:approve`\.

   For `Approvers`, specify the IAM users or user ARNs of approvers for the action\.
 For `SNSTopic`, specify the SNS topic ARN to use to send approval notification\.
 The SNS topic name must start with **Automation**\.
 **Note**